awais684/flask-app-ecs/README.md

 if __name__ == "__main__":
     app.run(host="0.0.0.0", port=5000)

+✅ Rule of thumb:

 If the project is structured around app.py only → run that.

 If there’s a run.py which imports the app and starts it → that’s the file to run.

+This will render correctly in GitHub with proper headers, code blocks, and formatting.

+Do you want me to also add a **Dockerfile example** section in that README to make it more complete for ECS deployment?